-- A course in which a student receives an "F" grade will be counted in credits attempted and it will be counted in the CGPA calculation - A course in which a student receives an "W" grade will be counted in credits attempted; it will not be counted in the CGPA calculation - A course in which a student receives a WF grade will be counted in credits attempted and it will be counted in the CGPA calculation - A course in which a student receives a "TR" grade will be counted in credits attempted and credits earned; it will NOT be counted in the CGPA calculation.
+- A course in which a student receives an "F" grade will be counted in credits attempted and it will be counted in the CGPA calculation. - A course in which a student receives an "W" grade will be counted in credits attempted; it will not be counted in the CGPA calculation. - A course in which a student receives a WF grade will be counted in credits attempted and it will be counted in the CGPA calculation. - A course in which a student receives a "TR" grade will be counted in credits attempted and credits earned; it will NOT be counted in the CGPA calculation.

-Nursing Students This section has been revised.
-See addendum version 4.
+\ Nursing Students This section has been revised.
+See addendum version 7.

-For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments).
-The minimum overall course grade of C+ (78%) is also required for Mathematics (MAT 101), Nutrition, and Anatomy and Physiology.
+For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments) and clinical, simulation, and laboratory performance grades of Pass ("P") are required for the science courses.
+The minimum overall course grade of C+ (78%) is also required for Mathematics (MAT 101).
 The minimum grade of "C-" (70%) is required to pass all other courses (non-nursing and non-required courses) in the program curriculum.